IIC3585-2021/svelte-eich/README.md

 ## Train the app

-For better results we could train the algorithm, for that we need a database with text as input and html as output
+For better results we could train the algorithm, for that we need a database with text as input and html as output.